ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 	</div>
 </div>

-90.75% of respondents stated that their knowledge in CSS is at an intermediate level or above, with a majority of respondents (63.63%) rating themselves as either Advanced or an Expert.
+90.75% of respondents stated that their knowledge in CSS is at an intermediate level or above, with a majority (63.63%) rating themselves as either Advanced or an Expert.

 As I mention every year, any question regarding broad knowledge levels like this is very subjective to the respondent.
 One person's idea of what it takes to be an expert in CSS could vary a huge amount to what another person thinks.